jeffrey-agyepong/ja-web-design/src/content/post/astro-wordpress-a-web-developers-perspective.md

 #### Security

 Due to WordPress’ popularity in the market, it’s often targeted by hackers through vulnerable or malicious plugins, weak passwords, and lack of two-factor authentication.
 Security is a constant concern for WordPress sites.
+I've personally had several of my clients' WordPress sites hacked, and the struggle to maintain security is not worth it.

 #### Maintenance